elm/elm-lang.org/README.md

-# elm-lang.org: a template for creating websites in Elm
+# Template for creating websites in Elm

 This project contains all of the source files used to create [elm-lang.org](http://elm-lang.org/), the home-page of the Elm programming